pronovic/hcoop-meetbot/DEVELOPER.md

 ## Supported Platforms

 This plugin was written and tested on Debian GNU/Linux, but should also work on MacOS.
-The code itself is portable, but Limnoria (Supybot) doesn't always work as expected on Windows, so it's best not to try.
+The code itself is portable, but Limnoria (Supybot) doesn't always work as expected on Windows, so I've decided not to try.

 ## Architecture and Test Design